 Other key figures are also included in the set.
 Collectors will find all sorts of big names fromt he 1970s, including Terry Bradshaw, O.J.
 Simpson, Roger Staubach, Franco Harris, Steve Largent, Joe Theismann, Bob Griese, Fran Tarkenton, Jim Plunkett, and more.
 Simpson, by the way, was the league’s highest paid player, earning $733,000.

 It was the first year for future Hall of Famer Earl Campbell, but he would appear in the 1979 Topps football set.

 The set is widely available in high grade but there are a few cards that have proven tough, with #436 Harold McClinton extremely scarce in grading company holders at the NM/MT and higher levels. #73 Gerald Irons and the first two checklists in the set (#107 and #257) are also elusive.

 1978 Topps Football Prices

 The 1978 Topps football set is one of the more affordable football issues from the 1970s.
-The most expensive card is the Dorsett but it’s far from expensive with nice copies available for under $50.
+The most expensive card is the Dorsett but it’s far from expensive with all but the highest graded copies available for a fairly modest price.